hassio-addons/addon-tailscale/tailscale/DOCS.md

 ## DNS

-When `userspace_networking` option is disabled, Tailscale provides a DNS (at 100.100.100.100) to be able to address other clients on your tailnet not only with their tailnet IP, but with their tailnet name.
+When the `userspace_networking` option is disabled, Tailscale provides a DNS (at 100.100.100.100) to be able to address other clients on your tailnet not only with their tailnet IP, but with their tailnet name.